dhh1128/distributed-state-machine/README.md

 subsystems.

-* When a new state is requested, the battle deck state machine transitions immediately into a state where the target state becomes its goal.
-It may have to pass through an intermediate condition on the way to this goal (e.g., it may have to close the bay's outer door on the journey from `active` to `relaxed`) -- but it doesn't ever make the intermediate state its goal.
-An alternative approach would be to make the intermediate state its near-term goal, and then to remember to automatically trigger a new goal once the intermediate state is achieved.
-It is not obvious to me which approach is better; I see tradeoffs either way.
+* When a new state is requested, the battle deck state machine transitions immediately into a state of attempting to reach the new state.
+I could have implemented this with the goal mechanism that I used with airlocks, but for completeness of our exploration I took an alternative approach where the target state implies the goal.
+Though this state machine may have to pass through an intermediate state on the way to final target (e.g., it may have to close the bay's outer door on the journey from `active` to `relaxed`), its state doesn't change until its goal changes or is achieved.
+It is not obvious to me which approach is better, goals or states that imply goals; I see tradeoffs either way.

 ### Signalling Airlocks

 Suppose that Alice is wearing an ordinary uniform instead of a space suit, and that she's currently in airlock B, hoping to enter the launch bay.
-She's already pressed button 2,
+She's already pressed button 2, and the airlock is currently in the `opening outer` state with the goal of achieving `outer open friendly`.

+Now the ship goes to red alert.
+The battle deck state machine receives a `ready requested` event.
+It immediately transitions to a `readying` state.
+Its business logic uses a `post` hook to coordinate reactions to this event in all the subsystems.
+Specifically, it sends an immediate signal to any airlocks that have the outer door fully or partly open (and which would be pressurized since the bay env is starting in a friendly state) that the outer door must close and that any goal beyond closing that door must be canceled.
+It does this by sending the `ask open inner` event to each such airlock.

+Alice, who was about to step through the outer door of B into the bay, now sees her outer door slide the other direction and close.
+If she interprets this surprising action as being caused by a glitch instead of understanding that a red alert has overridden her request, she may pound on button 2 again, hoping to override.
+However, when she does, the business logic attached by a hook to B's state machine will fire a `pre` handler that checks the state of the larger battle deck.
+Seeing that the battle deck is in a `ready requested` state, it realizes that the entire bay environment is transitioning; an internal airlock's wishes must be deferred.
+So Alice pounding on button 2 has no effect (`pre` returns False to deny the request.)

+As soon as the outer door of B closes in front of Alice, the inner door back into the hallways of the ship opens, and the airlock achieves a stable `inner open` state.
+Alice can now press button 2 again, and the airlock will try to honor her request--but it will do so knowing that it has to depressurize because that's the state that the bay environment on the other side of the outer door will be achieving.

+## Applying this to consensus

+I understand the problem that Alex and Sergey highlighted in our recent architecture chat--we can't afford to refactor all aspects of our system into state machines.
+We can only do incremental refactors, a modest amount at a time.
+However, I recommend that we do the following:

+* Build a matrix representing the state machine for each system and subsystem in the PBFT version of the algorithm.
+Even if we don't implement all of the state machines right away, the act of analyzing each of them will bring certain questions to light, and teach us a lot.

+* Implement as much of the PBFT rewrite using state machines as is practical.

+* Unit test our state machines in more or less the way I've shown in the sample code.

+* Avoid complicating state machines with business logic.
+Move all of that logic out of the state machine itself, and instead hook the logic with `pre` and `post` handlers for events.

+If you agree with this general approach, then I am very eager to see the matrices that capture the various state machines in your analysis.